restfulhead/blog/_posts/Programming/2020-04-21-lessons-learned-serverless-web-applications-part-2.md

 These days there are a lot of CI solutions on the market.
 Our choice has been and still is: [Jenkins][Jenkins].
 That being said, the concepts described here should be translatable to other CI systems.

+We usually have the following types of jobs:
+  - Shared infrastructure job that gets triggered manually and requires approval
+  - Out automated application pipeline (see below)
+  - A nightly job that cleans up resources of deleted branches and pull requests (Note to developers: Don't forget to delete you remote branches after your feature is merged ;-))

 Jenkins is a very flexible, battle proven automation server that has continuously improved over the years.
 With an endless number of plugins and multiple ways to configure pipelines, it can be a bit confusing to new users.
 Here's what works very well for us:

 ### Declarative pipelines and pipeline libraries